Kodiererin/buyNow/README.md

 # Shopping-Website

+#Note : The files have been moved to a new Repo. name -: Shopping.
+All the new files will be updated at that Repo.
 Hi, this is a shopping webpage name buyNow where user can track ,search and buy the products,even they can contact the seller also.

 Also, seller can login/register themselves and can update,add ,modify the products.
 They can even contact the buyer to sell their products.